-A talk by Rich Levitan from TBS23 conference.
+A talk by Rich Levitan at The Big Sick 2023 conference.
 Kindly shared with permission.

 Airway algorithms, and difficult airway prediction, have been promoted for thirty years as means to improve patient safety and structure airway education.
 This lecture will argue that its time to move on, to teach priorities and crisis performance instead of prediction and algorithms.
 Algorithms are not how clinicians actually practice, they are not appropriate across all settings with differing skill sets, and may actually worsen performance by adding to operators’ cognitive burden.
 Prediction of difficult direct laryngoscopy is of minimal value in an era of video laryngoscopy and highly effective supraglottic airways.
 The principal priority in airway management is oxygenation, followed by avoidance of hemodynamic instability and aspiration.
 This talk will present engineered solutions focusing on these priorities, in order to improve crisis performance in emergency airways.

 Until we have final edits ready the video below is straight from the livestream.
 Expect a few audio issues and other glitches here and there.

 Attending Physician, Emergency Dept., Littleton Regional Hospital